 Several studies indicate the many advantages of CBD.
 However, we cannot conclude that CBD can cure any disease.
 Instead, it may help reduce symptoms related to several health issues.

-More research is needed further to determine the potential health and skin effects of CBD.
+More research is needed to determine CBD’s potential health and skin effects.